23cicada/cicada-repo/packages/typescript-config/README.md

 ## `"composite": true`
 > Tells TypeScript to emit .tsbuildinfo files.
 This tells TypeScript that your project is part of a monorepo, and also helps it to cache builds to run faster.

+## Other

+## `"allowImportingTsExtensions": true`
+Allows TypeScript files to import each other with a TypeScript-specific extension like .ts, .mts, or .tsx.

+This flag is only allowed when --noEmit or --emitDeclarationOnly is enabled.